Skip to:

 Risks and assumptions

 Every product comes with risks and assumptions.
 This section identifies potential risks that could impact the project, along with the assumptions that underlie your plans.
-Addressing risks and assumptions early on helps reduce surprises and mitigates the impact of unexpected issues.
+Addressing risks and assumptions early on helps reduce surprises and mitigate the impact of unexpected issues.

 In this section, outline the key risks and rate their likelihood and potential impact.
 You should also describe the steps you're taking to mitigate these risks, such as contingency plans or additional testing.
-Similarly, identify any assumptions that could affect the project's success, and explain how you'll validate them during development.

 Why a product requirement document is crucial